Jack-Vines/scraping_indeed_advert/README.md

 To run the scraper, firstly ensure all requirements in the [requirements.txt](requirements.txt) file are met, then run `python run.py` from the command line.

-Curenetly this will just print the title  of the extracted job, and time taken to run the function in lieu of actual database ingestion.
+Currently this will just print the title of the extracted job, and time taken to run the function in lieu of actual database load.

 ## Tests